rmurdock41/Project3-CUDA-Path-Tracer/README.md

 This project builds upon the CIS 565 CUDA Path Tracer base code provided by the University of Pennsylvania, including OpenGL/CUDA interop framework, scene loading infrastructure, and basic ray-triangle intersection functions.

 All other implementations (BVH construction, material shading, Russian Roulette, stream compaction, etc.) are original work completed for this project.

+---

+## CMakeLists.txt Modifications

+The CMakeLists.txt was modified to support glTF model loading and enable stream compaction functionality.
+Key changes include: added `find_package(CUDAToolkit REQUIRED)` to explicitly locate the CUDA toolkit; created a `tinygltf_impl` static library for glTF parsing; uncommented `add_subdirectory(stream_compaction)` to enable Project 2's stream compaction implementation; added `mesh_loader.h` and `mesh_loader.cpp` files to the executable; included the TinyGLTF directory in the main program's include paths; linked both `stream_compaction` and `tinygltf_impl` libraries; and added CUDA include directories for Windows platforms to ensure header file accessibility.
+These modifications enable the project to load and render complex mesh models in glTF format while utilizing efficient stream compaction optimization.